Women in economics: Studies

 Similarly, in academia, where "publish or perish" is still the dominant credo, women are treated more harshly.
 For example, in an analysis of publications, it has been shown that men are tenured at roughly the same rate regardless of whether they co-author or solo-author.
 Women, however, become less likely to receive tenure the more they co-author.
 The result is most pronounced for women co-authoring with men, and less pronounced among women who co-author with other women.

 In addition, female-authored papers took six months longer to get published, even though they are more readable than those produced by their male counterparts.
 This amounts to a significant time tax for female authors, and these higher standards impose a "quantity versus quality trade-off" that affects female academics' careers.

 According to The American Economic Association, compared with men, women disproportionately fall off the academic ladder at the time of promotion to tenured associate – a phenomenon that appears to be unique in the economics profession.

 Probably due to all of these reasons the research also shows that there is a confidence gap between men and women economists working in top U.S. universities.
 They find that women are still less confident than men, are less likely to give "extreme" answers in which they strongly agree or disagree, and are less confident in the accuracy of their own answers.

 Committee on the Status of Women in the Economics Profession (CSWEP) provides a comprehensive annotated bibliography on research related to women in the economics profession.

+According to a 2026 study in the American Economic Review, which analyzed data covering thousands of seminars, job market talks, and conference presentations, female economists were substantially more likely to be interrupted than male economists, even when controlling for factors such as presenter, paper, and audience.
+According to the study, "Interruptions that are negative in tenor or tone or cut off the presenter mid-sentence increase for women presenters."